sparshvarun/greencart-deploy/README.md

 Environment variables for API keys and backend URLs

-CORS properly configured for frontend-backend integratio
+CORS properly configured for frontend-backend integration

 ...